Millennium Scholars Program

 - increase the visibility of emerging scholars and the impact of their work.

 Advanced graduate students, early career scholars, and independent researchers are encouraged to apply if they identify with a country or higher education system country in a low income, lower-middle income, or upper-middle income country.
 Applicants who teach or research in fields including international education, comparative education, human geography, global studies, linguistics, psychology, sociology, communication, international business, economics, social work, cultural studies, and other related disciplines are welcome to apply.
-The program is intended to be diverse, and we encourage submissions from applicants who identify with traditionally underrepresented groups, marginalized identities, or reside in countries in the Global South.
+The program is intended to serve new generations of scholars who may identify with traditionally minoritized groups, marginalized identities, and/or reside in countries in the Global South.

 The fellowship runs from 1 September 2021 – 30 November 2021.